akarunkumar0001/Serial-Morse-Code-Translator-with-LED-Indicator/README.md

 3. Observe the LED blinking according to the Morse code representation of the entered text.

 **Note**
-1. Ensure that the Serial Monitor is set to "Newline" for input.
+Ensure that the Serial Monitor is set to "Newline" for input.
-2. The LED will blink to represent dots and dashes in Morse code, with appropriate spacing between symbols and letters.

 ## Contact
 For any questions or issues, please contact me at technocratarunkumar0001@gmail.com.